DerrickLamers/python_development/README.md

 ## Introduction

-A portable virtual development environment.
+A portable virtual development environment for Python3.

 ## Requirements